TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 1. Creates a new pull request
    - REST API: POST /repos/{owner}/{repo}/pulls
    - Web URL: https://github.com/{owner}/{repo}/compare/{branch_1}...{branch_2}
-       - In the URL, the sender must replace all spaces with "-" symbols when referring to branch names - Upon visiting the URL, the sender must click "Create a pull request" and subsequently add a title and description before again clicking "Create a pull request."
+       - In the URL, the sender must replace all spaces with "-" symbols when referring to branch names.
+Upon visiting the URL, the sender must click "Create a pull request" and subsequently add a title and description before again clicking "Create a pull request."
 2. Modifies mutable pull request fields
    - REST API: PATCH /repos/{owner}/{repo}/pulls/{pull_number}
    - Web URL: https://github.com/{owner}/{repo}/pull/{pull_number} - Upon visiting the URL, the sender must click "Edit" to the right of the pull request's title to edit the title; the sender must or click "..." and then "Edit" near the top right of the pull request's body to edit the body.